 A "multifamily affordable housing loan" is a multifamily loan on a mortgaged property encumbered by a regulatory agreement or recorded restriction that limits rents, imposes income restrictions on tenants or places other restrictions on the use of the property.
-While governmental entities generally impose these restrictions, borrowers sometimes voluntarily record these restrictions to
+While governmental entities generally impose these restrictions, borrowers sometimes voluntarily record these restrictions to preserve the property as multifamily affordable housing.
+Multifamily affordable housing loans include but are not limited to loans on mortgaged properties whose owners receive a Low-Income Housing Tax Credit ("LIHTC") under section 42 of the Internal Revenue Code and the related Treasury regulations.

-Section 42 provides a LIHTC for an owner of a residential rental property that meets the definition of "qualified low-income housing project" where the owner has received a tax credit allocation from the state or local allocating agency.
+Section 42 provides a LIHTC for an owner of a residential rental property that meets the definition of a "qualified low-income housing project" where the owner has received a tax credit allocation from the state or local allocating agency.
 (LIHTC may also be claimed without an allocation where 50% or more of the aggregate basis in the land and buildings are financed by proceeds of tax-exempt bonds that are subject to the volume cap under section 146 of the Internal Revenue Code.)
 The total amount of tax credits the owner is entitled to receive is based upon the percentage of total units made available to qualified tenants.